harmony-one/h/progress/uladzislau-muraveika.md

 2025-07-18 Fri:

-I was almost completely focused on the monitoring side, I've finished the stream sync dashboard and gotten the positive feedback from Gheis about it.
+I've finished the stream sync dashboard and gotten the positive feedback from Gheis about it.
 Additionally, I've created a dashboard for the 1 second finality block producing to have visualization of the real block time creation and validation.
-And finally I've started to update the current monitoring stack to the LTS versions and enlarged it with pprof data collection via [Pyroscope](https://pyroscope.io/).
+Finally, I've started to update the current monitoring stack to the LTS versions and enlarged it with pprof data collection via [Pyroscope](https://pyroscope.io/).

-On the ops side, shared details about [bootnode db corruption](https://github.com/harmony-one/harmony/issues/4883) with Sun, installed the [fix](https://github.com/harmony-one/harmony/pull/4925) on the devnet.
+On the ops side, I shared details about [bootnode db corruption](https://github.com/harmony-one/harmony/issues/4883) with Sun, installed the [fix](https://github.com/harmony-one/harmony/pull/4925) on the devnet.
 Also, I've pinged Explorer team about wrong ONE price on the explorer.

 ---